photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ```

 !!! tldr ""
-    When you enable *read-only mode*, all features that require write permission to the *originals* folder
+    If *read-only mode* is enabled, all features that require write permission to the *originals* folder
     are disabled, in particular import, upload, and delete.
 Set `PHOTOPRISM_READONLY` to `"true"`
     in `docker-compose.yml` for this.
 You can [mount a folder with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3) to make Docker block
     write operations as well.